 What Can Cause Stabbing Pain When Pooping During Period?

-The truth is there are several different factors that could be causing a sensation of stabbing or cramping during a bowel movement during a woman’s menstrual period or even not during a period.
+The truth is there are several different factors that could cause a sensation of stabbing or cramping during a bowel movement during a woman’s menstrual period or even not during a period.
 Let’s review some possibilities that may be the culprit.

 - Hormones are heavily involved in the menstrual cycle and will fluctuate throughout the cycle.
 One of those hormones is called prostaglandins.
-These can cause the walls of the bowels to contract which causes a painful cramping sensation in the bowels 1.
+These can cause the walls of the bowels to contract which causes a painful cramping sensation in the bowels.

 - A condition called endometriosis could also be causing pain in the buttocks region during a woman’s period.
 During menstruation, the tissue that builds up and lines the uterus every month in preparation for a possible fetus breaks down and sheds which causes bleeding from the vagina.
 When a woman has endometriosis, she has the same tissues build-up but they grow outside the uterus.
 The tissue can build up on the ovaries, fallopian tubes, and even the intestines.
 During menstruation, these tissues break down but unlike the tissue in the uterus, they do not have a way to escape from the body.
 This can be very painful.

 - A condition called proctalgia fugax could be the cause of that buttocks cramping feeling for females and males.
-A proctalgia fugax attack has been described as a non-radiating cramp, spasm, or stabbing pain 2.
-Approximately 8% – 18% of the general population experience proctalgia fugax 3.
+A proctalgia fugax attack has been described as a non-radiating cramp, spasm, or stabbing pain.
+Approximately 8% – 18% of the general population experience proctalgia fugax.
 It is more common in women than men.
 The cause of proctalgia fugax is unclear but it can be triggered by menstruation.

 - Other common conditions that should be ruled out include muscle tension, gastrointestinal conditions, hemorrhoids, and constipation.